Minmatar-Fleet-Alliance/FL33T-Fits/Fits/T1 EWAR Cruisers/[NVY-30] Celestis.md

 # Celestis

-Entry EWAR Cruiser
+10mn Support EWAR Cruiser

 ## Description

 Utilizes Remote Sensor Dampeners (Damps) to disrupt hostile DPS or Logistics.
-This ship is entirely reliant on range to avoid incoming DPS so do not burn close unless absolutely necessary.
+This ship is meant to be used with the 10mn Legion fleet, emphasizing tank over versatility.

 Targeting Range - Use on long range platforms like enemy ECM or ships with long engagement ranges.
 Scan Resolution - Use on Logistics ships that are close to the enemy fleet or against any ship that is too close for targeting range to make a difference.